Radeboy/Titanic-Data-Import-Cleaning-and-Visualisation/README.md

 ensure that the column names align with the code. create an object for the file. call each method as necessary.
+The code was written using colab so adjust according to your environment.